MycroftAI/mycroft-core/README.md

 Put a relevant key inside the quotes and mycroft-core should begin to use the key immediately.

+You may also want to explore the [Personal Mycroft Backend](https://github.com/MycroftAI/personal-backend) project.

 ## API Key Services

 These are the keys currently used in Mycroft Core: